 - Promiscuity and teen pregnancy.
 Fatherless children are more likely to experience problems with sexual health, including a greater likelihood of having intercourse before the age of 16, becoming teenage parents, and contracting sexually transmitted infection.

 These statistics keep going.
 When you look at the problems around our country, you can’t help but wonder how many of them would be solved if more children grew up with a father figure.
 Remember, not EVERY child that grows up without a father will experience these side effects, but many, unfortunately, do.
 Dads, if you didn’t think you were important to your child’s life, I hope this changes your mind.
-If you have a solution to the problem of fatherless children in our country, join us as we find 117 solutions in 2017!

 The Good Guys